pantheon-systems/documentation/source/docs/articles/going-live.md

 Consider enabling [New Relic](/docs/articles/sites/newrelic/new-relic-performance-analysis/) monitoring to non-intrusively track the performance of your site; this is one of the first places Pantheon will look when there are performance concerns.

-[Pingodm](https://www.pingdom.com/) can also be used as an additional monitoring services to create site alerts for non-cached pages.
+[Pingodm](https://www.pingdom.com/) can also be used as an additional monitoring service to create site alerts for non-cached pages.